Skip to main content

 Transcriptional Regulation

 Transcriptional regulation involves the mechanisms that control the transcription of genes, determining when and how much of a gene product is produced.
-This regulation can occur through various factors, including transcription factors, enhancers, and silencers that interact with DNA and RNA polymerase.
-For instance, in eukaryotes, transcription factors can bind to specific DNA sequences to either promote or inhibit the transcription of target genes, thereby influencing cellular function and response.
+This regulation can occur through various factors, including transcription factors that bind to specific DNA sequences, enhancers, and silencers.
+For instance, in the presence of glucose, the lac operon is repressed, demonstrating how environmental conditions can influence gene expression through transcriptional regulation.

 Recommended video: